WELCOME TO ELECTRICAL ENGINEERING PROGRAMME

 Learning Outcomes of the Programme

-2. Design electrical networks for power systems and industrial applications.
+2. Design electrical networks for power systems and industrial applications that meet

-5. Evaluate the professional, ethical and social issues related to electricity.
+6. Evaluate the professional, ethical and social issues related to electricity

-6. Demonstrate interpersonal skills such as cooperation, negotiation, teamwork and leadership.
+7. Demonstrate interpersonal skills such as cooperation, negotiation, teamwork and leadership

-7. Build an educational foundation to pursue career / higher studies in engineering and entrepreneurship.
+8. Build an educational foundation to pursue career / higher studies in engineering,

 Year 1